They say…

 First sold beer: May 2017 (as Brewheadz); May 2019 (as ORA)

-An alluring fusion of northern Italian and craft beer culture, ORA was founded in October 2016 in Modena, Emilio-Romagna, where two of its owners still live, but has mainly operated in London under the auspices of director Daniele Zaccarelli.
-It began as a cuckoo, one of the highest-achieving teams working at ’s UBREW.
+An alluring fusion of northern Italian and London culture, was founded in October 2016 in Modena, Emilio-Romagna, where two of its owners continued to live, though it mainly operated in London under the auspices of director Daniele Zaccarelli.
+It began as a cuckoo, one of the highest-achieving teams working at Bermondsey’s UBREW.

 Meanwhile in April 2017, four other expatriate Italian homebrewing friends went professional under the name Brewheadz on a Tottenham industrial estate using a 14 hl Dave Porter kit.
-This project ran into difficulties when one of its key partners had to return to Italy for family reasons, so ORA took over in May 2019, gaining a much-needed kit which it now plans to expand.
+This project ran into difficulties when one of its key partners had to return to Italy for family reasons, so took over in May 2019, gaining a much-needed brewing kit.

-The brewery boasts a taproom with a location right by the Lea Valley Park and conveniently midway between a cluster of breweries including Redemption to the north and Beavertown and Pressure Drop to the south.
+The brewery boasted a taproom with a location right by the Lea Valley and conveniently midway between a cluster of including Redemption to the north and Beavertown and Pressure Drop to the south.

-Beers are kegged and occasionally sold in cask, as well as hand-bottled with live yeast, and often contain added flavourings.
-There are numerous specials and collaborations with both UK and Italian brewers.
+Beers were kegged and occasionally sold in cask, as well as hand-bottled with live yeast, and often contain added flavourings.
+There were numerous specials and collaborations with both UK and Italian brewers.

 More London brewers